xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 We provide a custom toolbox to group and run the steps to help speed up the analysis and allow for easier repeat processing and to standardize the naming of outputs and how they appear within the QGIS interface.

 |custom_toolbox|
+Annex 2 of the tutorial outlines in detail the main steps each tool undertakes in the SDG 15.4.2 processing toolbox.
+This can be used as a reference if the user wishes to understand how each tool step would be carried out manually.
+Note that some plugins such as GroupStats and OpenDEMDownloader (which have been explained in steps in Annex 2) are not supported/easy to implement on model builder in QGIS.
+Therefore, it was more efficient to use slightly different approaches for the model builder in such cases.

 Instructions to calculate Sub-indicator 15.4.2a in QGIS using custom models
 ---------------------------------------------------------------------------